Discover Yahoo! With Your Friends

 At the onset, because there was little public awareness on schizophrenia, Doris' symptoms of headaches, insomnia, a loss of appetite and even being delusional sometimes worried her family.

 They believed she was charmed, and brought her to a medium instead.
 The delay worsened her condition.
-It had escalated to a point when she harboured suicidal thoughts.
-Back then in the 60s, a relative who worked in the Institute of Mental Health (IMH) heard of her unexplainable illness and recommended Doris be warded.
+It had escalated to a point when she harbored suicidal thoughts.
+Back then in the 60s, a relative who worked in IMH heard of her unexplainable illness and recommended Doris to be warded.
 Her condition finally stabilised.

 "I was deeply moved by her sincerity and her caring nature.
 I had dated many girls, but Doris was very down to earth… Doris is a very timid person and I decided I wanted to give her a better life, so I asked for her hand in marriage," Raymond told this writer.